Mec-iS/fullstack-nanodegree-conference/README.md

 ```

 - Additional Queries:
+I have used this [cheatsheet](https://docs.google.com/document/d/1AefylbadN456_Z7BZOpZEXDq8cR8LYu7QgI7bt5V0Iw/edit) to have a general look on the NDB.

 -- Most of the needs about querying on Conference objects are satisfied in the app by the `conference.queryConferences` method that allows the user to build her/his own query via a JSON defining multiple filters into a POST request, like:
 <pre>